 This is a fairly obvious purchase, but exactly which leash and collar combination you choose will depend on your training style, dog breed, and various other factors.
 At first, you want to keep it simple.
 Keep in mind that the first things you buy for your puppy might get destroyed, so a basic collar and leash set is best.
 The LupinePet adjustable collar and matching leash will be perfect for a new dog.
 Keep the leash length around six feet during training so you can properly control your dog while still giving them room to explore.

 When you move on to backyard training, you can graduate to something like the Leashboss, which comes in lengths of 20 to 100 feet and is perfect for working on heel and stay commands without risking their escape.
-Speaking of training, choke chain collars offer correction without hurting your dog, but should only be used during training, not for walks and are not a good choice for very small puppies.
-A slip lead, like this Mendota version works on the same principle, but can be used on walks for better-trained dogs.
-Not all dog trainers approve of slip-style restraint, so choose the one with which you feel most comfortable.
+Speaking of training, see our full post on training collars here, with various options to match your preferred style of ownership.

 You might also look into purchasing a dog harness, which are great for puppies and small dogs.
 Tracheal collapse is not uncommon in smaller breeds, so moving the control surface to the chest will reduce the risk of injury.
 They may not always work on stronger working-type dogs, as pulling is in their genes.
 Talk to your veterinarian and choose the right combination of leash and collar for your specific puppy.